learn-co-students/dsc-variable-assignment-intro-atlanta-ds-091619/README.md

 > "...But ordinary language is all right."

-> Ludwig Wittgenstein
+> -- Ludwig Wittgenstein

 ## Objectives
 By the end of this notebook, you will be able to:
-* Understand and explain the concept of variables in Python
+* Assign and declare a Python variable

 ## Declaring and Assigning Variables